 COVID-19 drives demand for improved IPMI offerings

 The way people, especially expats living in Latin America, view their health and wellbeing has certainly changed forever.
-We are now living amidst an ongoing COVID-19 pandemic that will likely stay with us for years to come.
-Even as vaccination programs in several Latin American countries are rolled out, many expats and their families will be thinking twice about how to enhance their health coverage options going into the future.
+We are now living in a post-pandemic world where things will never be the same again.
+Even though vaccination programs in several Latin American countries were rolled out, many expats and their families have started to think twice about how to enhance their health coverage options going into the future and looking into better international private medical insurance (IPMI) offerings.

 In this article by Pacific Prime Latin America, we look at the impact that COVID-19 has had on expats and their family members, as well as what insurers can offer to support their client’s health.